by Sebastian R. Fama

-"The Rapture" is a term that is used by Bible Christians to describe the belief that at some point in time Jesus will come, and all true believers will literally rise up and meet Him in the air and be whisked away to heaven.
+"The Rapture" is a term that is used by Protestants to describe the belief that at some point in time Jesus will come, and all true believers will literally rise, meet Him in the air and be whisked away to heaven.
 All non-believers will remain on the earth to be dealt with later.
-The Catholic Church teaches that Jesus will come and judge the living and the dead.
+The Catholic Church teaches that Jesus will come again and judge the living and the dead.
 The righteous will be saved and the unrighteous will suffer eternal damnation.
-No one will be left on the earth.
+No one will be left on earth.

 Jesus will be coming back to earth one more time not two.
 The Rapture requires a second coming, (the Rapture) and a third coming (the end of the world).
 Some try to get past this by claiming that the Rapture is not the Second Coming because we meet Jesus in the air and not on the earth.
 But even the verses used to support the Rapture such as 1 Thessalonians 4:15 speak of it as "the coming", which indicates that it is a coming and a singular event at that.

 1 Thessalonians 4:15: "For this we declare to you by the word of the Lord, that we who are alive, who are left until the coming of the Lord, shall not precede those who have fallen asleep."

 Matthew 24:27: "For as the lightning comes from the east and shines as far as the west, so will the coming of the Son of man."